Vattiyoorkavu Assembly constituency

 Vattiyoorkavu State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Thiruvananthapuram Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is V. K. Prasanth of CPI(M).
+As of the 2026 Assembly elections, the current MLA is K. Muraleedharan of the INC who is also the current Minister of Health and Devaswom, in the Government of Kerala.

-Vattiyoorkavu Assembly constituency was established by 2008 delimitation.
-Before, it used to be known as Trivandrum North Assembly constituency from 1977 to 2008, and Trivandrum-II Assembly constituency from 1957 to 1977.

 Local self-governed segments

 Vattiyoorkavu Assembly constituency is composed of the following local self-governed segments: